by Tracy C. Brown

-1) Some people have told me that the low bid always gets the job.
+(1) Some archaeologists have told me, with great personal confidence, that the low bid always gets the job.
 That might be true for some people, but not with me.
 When I review proposals, my net tendency is to immediately screen out the highest and lowest bids.
 I take very seriously the old adage that “you get what you pay for.”
-True low-ball bids make me very angry.
-The company that makes a low-ball bid is offering to sacrifice the sanity and physical well-being of its personnel to meet a nearly impossible cost/schedule and will probably cut corners on quality to do it.
-I would not do that to my employees, so why should I let them use me to do it to theirs, and send me a piece-of-garbage deliverable for my trouble?
+True low-ball bids make me very angry!
+The company that makes a low-ball bid is offering to sacrifice the sanity and physical well-being of its own personnel to meet a nearly impossible cost/schedule and will probably cut corners on quality to do it.
+I would not do that to my employees, so why should I allow a consulting firm to use me to do it to theirs, and then send me a piece-of-garbage deliverable for my trouble?

-2) A quality job is the most important thing to me.
-I do independent background research on prospective subcontractors to find out what their capabilities are and almost never rely on a company profile in a proposal.
-In addition, I call around to talk to organizations that have used various companies to find out which consulting firms are excellent, good, not so good, or terrible.
-As many of you are aware, state historical commissions, SHPO offices, and state archaeologist offices usually have an official policy to offer a list of potential CRM subcontractors that work in their state, but they are required to refuse recommending a particular company as good or bad.
+State historical commissions, SHPO offices, and state archaeologist offices usually have an official policy to offer a list of potential CRM subcontractors that work in their state, but they are required to refuse recommending a particular company as good or bad.
 Some hold to it fairly well.
 Others are not so good at it.
 I have called around to such offices all over the nation during my background research on companies.
-With a little initial reluctance, some will give you hints as to who is really good but not who is really bad.
+With a little initial reluctance, some will give you hints as to which company is really good but not who is really bad.
 After a little friendly cajoling on the telephone, others will sing like canaries about which companies are excellent, mediocre, or downright horrifying.
 It just depends on who you get on the other end of the telephone line.

-3) People have told me with absolute confidence that form is not important at all with proposals and that substance is everything.
-Put another way, when you read the proposal, all the potential client cares about is the meat and potatoes of the scope, technical approach, methodology, and plans for conducting the work.
+(3) People have told me with absolute confidence that form is not important at all with proposals and that substance is everything.
+Put another way, when they read the proposal, all the potential client cares about is the meat and potatoes of the scope, technical approach, methodology, and plans for conducting the work.
 Let me tell you a little story.

 The first things I noticed were proposals with three to eight typographical errors on each page, incorrectly spelled words, poor grammar, and formatting errors on numerous pages.
 I immediately tossed each such proposal into the waste can without even reading it.
 When I got back in touch with my colleague a couple of days later, we compared notes, and he too had tossed those same proposals into the waste can without reading them.

-The proposal review process is a lot like chewing gum in line.
-Take a look at the film clip:
+The proposal review process is a lot like “chewing gum in line.”
+Please take a look at the following film clip: